HikaruEgashira/human-in-the-loop/README.md

 # Human-in-the-Loop MCP Server

-An MCP (Model Context Protocol) server that allows AI assistants to ask questions to humans via Discord.
+An MCP (Model Context Protocol) server that allows AI assistants to ask questions to humans via Discord or Slack.

 ## Overview